KiCad/kicad-packages3D/README.md

 The idea is that case 1 redistribution is covered under the GPL, but distribution of your design (case (2, 3) is exempt from the GPL.
-This is the scheme which the gEDA Project wishes to use for symbol distribution and use.
+This is the scheme which the KiCAD Project wishes to use for 3d model distribution and use.

 ## External Model Libraries